 Smoked Queso brings queso dip to a whole new elevation.
 Velvetta, pepper jack cheese, jalapenos, Rotel, and more all mixed together and tossed on your Traeger.
 Queso on the grill is such a winner for a party cheese dip.
+This offers a delicious smoky flavor, and perfect for cooking in a disposable foil pan.
+Give this queso dip recipe a try for a delicious dip any night of the week.

 Table of contents